 At 690 pages, it was the largest book I'd ever held.
 I didn't know authors wrote books this long.
 I cracked the novel and turned to the first page.
 The second word on the page was a dirty word.
 I slammed shut the cover, lest my grandmother (a good Christian woman), spot bad words in the book she bought me.
 I couldn't wait to get home and read the thing.

-Somehow amid the ordinary pressures and coursework of my first year in middle school, I was able to read this behemoth.
+Somehow amid the ordinary pressures and homework of my first year in middle school, I was able to read this behemoth.
 It wasn't always easy, and not just because it was a big book.

 Our family home was always noisy.
 My father couldn't hear well, so he ran the living room TV at full volume.
 The noise from the TV's back speakers carried all the way to my bedroom at the end of the narrow hallway.
 It was like living in a place with roommates where there was an endless party.